tendermint/tendermint/docs/architecture/adr-082-data-companion-api.md

 ## Alternative Approaches

-One clear alternative to this would be the approach outlined in [ADR 075][adr-075].
-This approach still unfortunately leaves Tendermint responsible for maintaining a query interface and event indexing functionality, increasing the long-term maintenance burden of, and the possibility of feature sprawl in, that subsystem.
+1. One clear alternative to this would be the approach outlined in [ADR 075][adr-075].
+This approach:

+   1. Still leaves Tendermint responsible for maintaining a query interface and event indexing functionality, increasing the long-term maintenance burden of, and the possibility of feature sprawl in, that subsystem.
+To overcome this, we could remove the query interface altogether and just always publish all data.
+   2. Only keeps track of a sliding window of events (and does so in-memory), and so does not provide reliable guaranteed delivery of this data.
+Even just persisting this data will not solve this problem: if we prioritize continued operation of the node over guaranteed delivery of this data, we may eventually run out of disk storage.
+So here we would need to persist the data _and_ we would need to panic if the sliding window of events fills up.
+   3. Allows for multiple consumers.
+While desirable from typical web services, Tendermint is a consensus engine and, as such, we should prioritize consensus over providing similar guarantees to a scalable RPC interface (especially since we know this does not scale, and if such a job could just be outsourced).
+If we have a single consumer, we can easily automatically prune data that was already sent.
+We could overcome this by limiting the API to a single consumer and single event window.

+   Making the requisite modifications to ADR-075 basically converges on the solution outlined in this ADR, except that ADR-075 publishes data via JSON over HTTP while this solution proposes gRPC.

+2. We could pick a database that provides real-time notifications of inserts to consumers and just dump the requisite data into that database.
+Consumers would then need to connect to that database, listen for updates, and then transform/process the data as needed.

+   This approach could also inevitably lead to feature sprawl in people wanting us to support multiple different databases.
+It is also not clear which database would be the best option here.

 ## Decision